 The maximum petty cash reimbursement to an individual at one time is $99.00.
 For all items totaling $99.00 or less, an Expense Report with original receipt attached, is submitted for reimbursement.
 The Function and Spend Category that should be charged for the expense must be entered in the Expense Report.
 The reimbursement will be issued in the same manner as the employee’s payroll check.
 If the reimbursement is over the $99.00 limit, contact the Office of Finance for more information on how to process.

-Campus Security Services
+Campus Safety and Security Services

 Campus Safety and Security is a department in the Student Affairs Office.
 All employees are required to have an IRSC Identification Card, which is available from the Human Resources Department.
 I.D. must be presented to Campus Safety and Security Officers when requested.
 Campus Safety and Security Officers can request your removal from the campus if you refuse to produce an I.D. when requested.